 While all these factors have to be taken into account when placing stops, the best places are arguably horizontal support and resistance levels.
 Make sure you identify them correctly by looking for daily highs and lows and analyzing multiple timeframes before placing your trades.
 In the following lines, we’ll cover some effective strategies to help you place your stop-losses at the best possible levels.

-Strategies to Avoid Stop-Losses
+Best Strategies to Avoid Unreasonable Stops

 Here are some strategies every trader should use when placing stop-losses.

 The most effective tip you can follow is to place your stops above or below important technical levels.
 If you’re buying, you should place your stop-loss a few pips below an important technical level, such as a horizontal support area, a rising trendline, a rising channel, or a bullish chart pattern.

 Similarly, if you’re selling, you should place your stop-loss a few pips above an important technical level, such as horizontal resistance area, falling trendlines and channels, and bearish chart patterns.